Jammintk/taming-knots/content/pages/legal.md

 ---

-Taming Knots is a static site written in [markdown](https://daringfireball.net/projects/markdown/) and interpreted/built using [hugo](https://gohugo.io/) using the [Hugo-Blog-Awesome](https://github.com/hugo-sid/hugo-blog-awesome) theme by [Sid](https://fosstodon.org/@sidh) and hosted on GitHub Pages.
+Taming Knots is a static site written in [markdown](https://daringfireball.net/projects/markdown/) and interpreted/built using [hugo](https://gohugo.io/) using the [Hugo-Blog-Awesome](https://github.com/hugo-sid/hugo-blog-awesome) theme by [Sid](https://fosstodon.org/@sidh).
+The repository of posts is on [GitHub](https://github.com/jammintk/taming-knots) and the website is built and hosted on [Cloudflare Pages](https://pages.cloudflare.com/).

-This website does not collect your personal information.
+This website does not collect your personal information, although the hosting provider may do so.
+This is out of my control and I apologize for that.

 This website is completely static (except for the [contact form](https://tk-web.top/pages/contact/))